Tokyo Olympics torch relay includes quake, tsunami-hit areas

 The torch will pass through municipalities heavily hit by the disaster in northeastern Japan.
 It will begin on March 26, 2020, at Fukushima Prefecture’s J-Village, a soccer training center that was an operational base for dealing with the nuclear crisis.

-The “Miracle Pine” monument, in a park dedicated to a tree that remained standing when all the other 70,000 around it were washed away by tsunami, is among the various landmarks from the northeastern region.
+The “Miracle Pine” monument, in a park dedicated to a tree that remained standing when all the other 70,000 around it were washed away by the tsunami, is among the various landmarks from the northeastern region.
 On the first day, the torch will also travel through Okuma, where one part of the crippled Fukushima nuclear complex is located.

-World Heritage sites designated by UNESCO, including Mt.
-Fuji.
-The torch will also visit the Hiroshima Peace Memorial Park, dedicated to the victims of the world’s first atomic bombing in 1945.
+The torch will also visit World Heritage sites designated by UNESCO, including Mt.
+Fuji, and the Hiroshima Peace Memorial Park, dedicated to the victims of the world’s first atomic bombing in 1945.

 The flame will make its entrance at Tokyo’s New National Stadium on July 24 during the opening ceremony.